intimitrons4604/eclipse-oomph-setups/README.md

 # Eclipse Oomph Setups

+**This repository is archived.** FRC has replaced Eclipse with Visual Studio Code.

 This repository contains an index and product catalogs for use by Eclipse Oomph (the Eclipse installer).

 Currently the catalog only conatains a single product based on the Eclipse Oxygen IDE for C/C++ Developers.
 The product also adds the FRC plugins to Eclipse and sets a few preferences.
 The product defined here is used by the development tool install script to install Eclipse.